r-pogo/vade_mecum/Testing/ISTQB/Podstawy_testowania.md

 # Podstawy Testowania
+ISO/ICE/IEE 29119-1: info about software testing concepts ISO/ICE/IEE 29119-2: info about test processes
 ## What is testing
 Software testing is a set of activities to discover defects and evaluate the quality of software artifacts.
 These artifacts, when being tested, are known as `test objects`.
-A common misconception about testing is that it only consists of executing tests.
-However, software testing also includes other activities and must be aligned with the software development lifecycle.
+No, just executing test but includes also other activities aligned with SDLC.

-Another common misconception about testing is that testing focuses entirely on verifying the test object.
-Whilst testing involves `verification`, i.e., checking whether the system meets specified requirements, it also involves `validation`, which means checking whether the system meets users’ and other stakeholders’ needs in its operational environment.
+`verification`, checking whether the system meets specified requirements (Czy produkt tworzony jest prawidłowo?)
+`validation`, which means checking whether the system meets users’ and other stakeholders’ needs in its operational environment.
+(Czy tworzony jest prawidłowy produkt?)

 Testing is not only a technical activity.
 It also needs to be properly planned, managed, estimated, monitored and controlled.

-Testers use tools, but it is important to remember that testing is largely an intellectual activity, requiring the testers to have specialized knowledge, use analytical skills and apply critical thinking and systems thinking.
+Testing is largely an intellectual activity, requiring the testers to have specialized knowledge, use analytical skills and apply critical thinking and systems thinking.

 Testowanie to technologiczne badanie pozwalające otrzymać informacje o jakości
 testowanego produktu.

-Testowanie jest procesem który składa się z następujących głównych punktów:
-1. Planowanie testów
-2. Monitorowanie i nadzór testów
-3. Analiza testów
-4. Projektowanie testów
-5. Implementacja testów
-6. Wykonywanie testów
-7. Ukończenie testów

 Testowanie może mieć zarówno formę `dynamiczną` (uruchamiamy testowany moduł/system),
 jak i `statyczną` (bez uruchomiania, dokumentacja itp).

-Testowanie skupia się zarówno na:
-- Weryfikacji (Czy produkt tworzony jest prawidłowo?)
-- Walidacji (Czy tworzony jest prawidłowy produkt?)

-### Cele testowania K1
+### Cele testowania K1 (Identify typical test objectives)
 The typical test objectives are:
 • Evaluating work products such as requirements, user stories, designs, and code
 • Triggering failures and finding defects